The-Four-Lords/GoDot_Examples_and_CheatSheet/README.md

 asb(s) | Returns the absolute value of parameter s (i.e. unsigned value, works for integer and float) get_global_mouse_position() | Returns the mouse position over view signal | Signals are Godot’s version of the observer pattern.
 They allow a node to send out a message that other nodes can listen for and respond to
+Vector2(a,b) | 2-element structure that can be used to represent positions in 2d-space, or any other pair of numeric values.
+PoolVector2Array([]) | Vector2 array

 ### Hot Keys
 Function | Description